This document details the background knowledge that you need to use the Google Translate API v2.

 This document is intended for developers who want to write applications that can interact with the Google Translate API.
 Google Translate is a tool that automatically translates text from one language to another language (e.g. French to English).
 You can use the Google Translate API to programmatically translate text in your webpages or apps.

-To get started using Google Translate API, you need to first create or select a project in the Google Developers Console and enable the API.
+To get started using Google Translate API, you need to first create or select a project in the Google Cloud Platform Console and enable the API.
 Using this link guides you through the process and activates the Google Translate API automatically.

-Alternatively, you can activate the Google Translate API yourself in the Developers Console by doing the following:
+Alternatively, you can activate the Google Translate API yourself in the Cloud Platform Console by doing the following:

 - Open the Credentials page.